Rearrangements during slow compression of a jammed two-dimensional emulsion: Results

 Given that a droplet with larger than average $|\vec{C}|/l$ is in a more geometrically heterogeneous environment -- and in particular has a larger void in the direction of $\vec{C}$ -- we conjecture that the value of $|\vec{C}|/l$ is positively correlated with motion.
 Figure~\ref{drcage}(a) shows that this conjecture is true: droplets with larger $|\vec{C}|/l$ exhibit faster motion on average in both less jammed (red curve with $\phi<0.96$) and overjammed (blue curve with $\phi \geq 0.96$) packings.
 The droplets' motion, $|\Delta \vec{r}|/ \langle d \rangle$, is the cage-relative displacement of a droplet within $30$~s rescaled by the average diameter of the droplets.
 During jamming, the droplets move faster if they reside in a heterogeneous nearest neighborhood.
 The top curve in Fig.~\ref{drcage}(a) corresponds to the low area fraction data ($\phi < 0.96$, roughly the first half of the experiment) when motion is faster than the high area fraction data shown in the bottom curve.
 While the overall magnitude of cage-relative motion decreases over the course of the experiment, the qualitative relation between the magnitude of the motion and the structural quantity $|\vec{C}|/l$ stays similar.
 This result is qualitatively similar to prior observations of dense amorphous systems which found connections between locally heterogeneous environments and enhanced likelihood of motion \cite{weeks02,cianci06ssc,matharoo06,kawasaki07}.
+Fitting all the data as a linear function of both $\phi$ and $|\vec{C}|/l$ gives us: